BOWLING GREEN

 3. what is the district doing to control costs?

 The district regularly pursues cost-cutting measures.
-In the recent past, such measures have included participating in purchasing consortiums to reduce costs; updating bus routes to reduce mileage (which resulted in fuel and vehicle maintenance savings); streamlining administrative processes; and obtaining more than $1.9 million in grants during the 2024 fiscal year.
+In the recent past, such measures have included participating in purchasing consortiums to reduce costs; streamlining administrative processes; and obtaining more than $1.9 million in grants during the 2024 fiscal year.
+The district also secured a low interest rate on the bonds issued to build the new high school.
+The annual property tax rate for the new high school has dropped from 5.5 mills to 4.34 mills – that means the owner of a $200,000 home will pay $80 less a year than forecasted for the new high school project.

 What happens if the levy fails?